mikitex70/plantuml-markdown/README.md

       will search and read the local file `C4/C4_Container.puml`
     * if the comment begins with `remote`, include is treated as a server side include;
       for example `!include my_configuration.puml 'server-side include`
+* includes are resolved recursively, as when used with a local PlantUML.

+If using a local PlantUML installation includes works out of the box only if includes are in the current directory.
+If they are in other directories there are two possibilities:
+* use the directory in includes (ex: `!include includes/my-defs.puml`)
+* set the `base_dir` option in the plugin configuration (ex: `base_dir: includes`) **AND** change the default plantuml command in something like `plantuml_cmd: java -Dplantuml.include.path=includes -jar path/to/plantuml.jar`

 Plugin options
 --------------